AI Manifesto

 Life and living remain incredibly worthwhile—no matter what comes.

-My expertise
+My "expertise"

 When I retooled my career into tech in the early 2010s, I was pursuing practical, quantifiable skills.
-What I value much more now are my "human" skills that cannot be replaced by AI.
+What I value much more now are my human skills that cannot be replaced by AI.

-What can be replaced by AI:
+What about me can be replaced by AI:

-What can't be replaced by AI:
+What about me can't be replaced by AI:

 Web development and pretty much everything practical I learned and did in a nine-year tech career